 We work to continue the preservation of our culture, our Sacred Sites and Treaties made with Indigenous Communities.

-We network with an organize Tribes to: Record and archive our traditional langua indigenous rights nonprofit indigenous issues ge and knowledge; address sacred sites under attack; and Monitor the status of Treaties and water rights.
+We network with and organize indigenous communities to: Record and archive our traditional language indigenous rights nonprofit indigenous issues and knowledge; address sacred sites under attack; and Monitor the status of Treaties and water rights.

 Engage Proactively toward Climate Adaptation.